-(6) Segregation of duties
+(9) Segregation of duties

-SFC noted that our branch office in the past had no settlement staff and most of the settlement functions were performed by licensed persons who handled client orders.
-SFC noted that these controls might not be sufficient to timely detect and prevent any errors or abuses which might expose Victory Securities (HK) and its clients to inappropriate risk.
+SFC noted that our branch office in the past had We rectified the issue by transferring the no settlement staff and most of the settlement settlement functions to unlicensed persons in our functions were performed by licensed persons head office. who handled client orders.

-(7) Amendment of client address
+(10) Amendment of client address

-SFC noted that we did not have dual control over amendment of client address to the client information database and no system log was available to keep track of all changes made to the client information database.
-This might result in untimely detection of any unauthorised change to client address.
+SFC noted that we did not have dual control over We implemented new control measures in relation amendment of client address to the client information database and no system log was available to keep track of all changes made to the new addresses of clients.
+Our compliance officer client information database.

 SFC further noted that no independent confirmation was obtained from client for verifying the authenticity of address change instructions.
-SFC also noted that client information database is critical information that should be subject to stringent controls and safeguards.